greg-raven/Uncommon-Sense/_posts/2012-06-14-how-to-conquer-and-enslave.md

 ---
-title: 'How to conquer and enslave'
+title: "How to conquer and enslave"
 layout: post
 categories:
 - debt